WonyoungCho/Statistics/docs/which_test.md

 # Which test

-Which test should we user?
+Which test should we use?

 - One categorical : proportion test.
 > - H0 : There is no difference.